Guide to Banks in PittsburghJuly 13, 2015

 Statues of Pirate Hall of Famers surround PNC Park.
 Honus Wagner, Roberto Clemente, Willie Stargell, and Bill Mazeroski have all been immortalized.
 The beautifully landscaped Riverwalk along the Allegheny River connects PNC Park with Heinz Field, The Rivers Casino and Carnegie Science Center, and offers strollers a delightful view of Pittsburgh’s three rivers and the downtown area.
-The Riverfront Park waterfall will entice even the most staid visitor to kick off the shoes and dip their toes in the cool waters.
+The Riverfront Park waterfall will entice visitors to kick off their shoes and dip their toes in the cool waters.

-Since the construction of PNC Park, numerous restaurants, pubs, and hotels have arisen around it, making PNC Park and the surrounding area an entertainment center par excellence.
+Since the construction of PNC Park, numerous restaurants, pubs, and hotels have arisen around it.
+This made the surrounding area an entertainment center.
 Even getting to the park is fun.
 It is easily accessible by car, by foot or by boat.
 The Gateway Clipper Fleet provides a shuttle to the game.
 It leaves from its Station Square dock and drops off fans outside PNC Park, then shuttles them back to Station Square after the game.

+Of course Pirates fan love their home park, but fans from around the country also enjoy PNC Park’s virtues.
+Many rival fans flock to PNC Park when their team plays the Pirates.
 Whether you are a Pirates fan or not, you will be a fan of PNC Park.
 This magnificent baseball park is worth a road trip whether you are coming from the Pittsburgh area or from across the country.

-By Janice Palko
+By Janice Lane Palko